coronel08/my-notes/notes/docs/aws.md

     -   Access Analyzer - identify resources in your organization and accounts that are shared with an external entity.
 Helps identify unintended access to resources
 -   AWS Organizations - For large business
     -   Service Control Policy (SCP) - To centrally control policies, Can do policies in Organizational Units and individual members. limit permissions but do not grant permissions.
-    -   Organization Trail - trail that logs all events
+    -   Organization Trail - trail that logs all events must be created in master account.
+Members will be able to see trail but not modify it.
     -   ![](https://media.datacumulus.com/aws-dva-pt/assets/pt3-q32-i1.jpg)

 ### Amazon Cognito